infomark-org/infomark-docs/docs/content/guides/overview.md

 # Development

 The initial system was developed in the [computer graphics groups](https://uni-tuebingen.de/en/faculties/faculty-of-science/departments/computer-science/lehrstuehle/computergrafik/computer-graphics/) of the University of Tübingen because there are no comparable systems that meet our requirements.

+### Things that could be different

+During the design of the system we had to make compromises given some constraints:

+* The system has its own user-management.
+Unfortunately, we had not the option to rely on external OAuth2.
+This bad (as user management is difficult) and good (this help to be compliant with GDPR).
+* To avoid any hassle of creating a proper email setups, we use a pre-installed sendmail configuration.
+Creating a working email service is hard.
+Creating a proper and secure email service is almost impossible.